 We issued proceedings on behalf of Catherine for the failure of the obstetrician to arrange for a plastic surgeon to be present at the caesarean section and further for no plastic surgery follow-up for nine days following surgery.

-Liability was denied and the matter had proceeded to trial with a date fixed for April 2002.
+Liability was denied and the matter had proceeded to trial.

-The defendants initially paid £50,000 into court but after settlement negotiations Catherine accepted took £285,000 in damages, which included general damages of about £40,000.
+The defendants initially paid £50,000 into court but after settlement negotiations, Catherine accepted £285,000 in damages, which included general damages of about £40,000.
 Catherine's legal costs were also covered by the defendants.